cmaughan/secondbrain/Books/To Read.md

 # To Read

 ## Novels
-- Spin (Wilson)
 - Enders Game
+- Ender in Exile
+- Enders Shadow
+- Pushing Ice
 - Speaker for the Dead
 - Fire upon the Deep
+- A Deepness in the Sky
+- The Mote in Gods Eye
 - Project Hail Mary
 - Shadow of the Torturer
-- Pushing Ice
 - Great North Road
 - Earth Abides
-- Farenheight 451
 - Man in the High Castle
-- Replay (Grimwood)
-- The Mote in Gods Eye
 - Childhood's End
-- Excession, Use of Weapons, Transition, Matter, Hydrogen Sonata (Banks)
 - Contact
-- The Chrysalids
 - The Lathe of Heaven
 - Snow Crash
 - Anathem